Cassie-von-Clausewitz/android-resources/README.md

 file MAY use a markup language as long as it is easy to read without the use of a text processor.
 For example; plain text (.txt), [markdown](https://confluence.atlassian.com/bitbucketserver/markdown-syntax-guide-776639995.html) (.md), or [asciidoctor](http://asciidoctor.org/) (.adoc) would all be fine choices.

+While contributing, please try and split up any added files into the current folder structure, using the descriptions bellow as a guide.
+Subfolders are encouraged.
+The most important thing is being able to find pertinant information quickly.

+## assets

+Things like internal font downloads, commonly used icon packs, etc.

+## libraries

+Links out to github repos for libraries that we commonly use on projects.

+## resources

+Links to official documentation, tutorials, and open chat groups where developers can learn about the discipline.

+## snippets

+Small snippets of code you want to share with other developers, and links out to gist that you find useful.